 Weed In The Harvesting Stage

 The good news is that harvesting is far easier than everything that leads up to it.
-The best way to see if your plants are ready are looking at the buds through a magnifying glass.
-If you see and feel a stickiness, that represents the THC, and you are ready to harvest.
+The best way to see if your plants are ready is by looking at the buds through a magnifying glass.
+If you see and feel a stickiness, that represents the THC, then you are ready to harvest.

 The basic steps for harvesting include:

 - Removing the large fan leaves and identifying each strain with a marker, if you are growing different strains.

 - Drying out the area with a combination of ventilation and lowered humidity until the stems are no longer rubbery.

 - Cut off the flowers, then place them in an airtight container for curing.

 One of the biggest questions that weed growers have at this stage, especially as first-timers, is whether or not they are truly getting a good yield from their plants.